demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 * `:system/parsing-failed` - Parsing ranging message failed.
 * `:system/channel-not-found` - Channel specified in the ranging message not found.

+> We are leaving the `domain-event-name` spec as an empty set for now.

 Earlier we had the had the spec for the `name` as `qualified-keyword?`.
-We have to change it to either one of the above.
+We have to change it to either one of the above event-name spec.

 ```diff
 # src/wheel/middleware/event.clj